Our Nig: Life with the Bellmonts

 Jack accepts Frado since her skin is not very dark.
 His sister Mary resents Frado being there and wants her to go to the County Home instead.
 Mrs. Bellmont is not happy with Frado living with them but puts her to work doing household chores, frequently upbraiding her and hitting her.
-Mr. Bellmont is more kindly, but does not wish to interfere with his wife's right to rule in the home and so does not protest Mrs. Bellmont's treatment of her.
+Mr. Bellmont is kindlier but does not wish to interfere with his wife's right to rule the house and so does not protest Mrs. Bellmont's treatment of her.
 Frado now lives in a small room, an unfinished chamber over the kitchen.
 As a year passes, Frado accepts that she is part of the Bellmont family.
 Jack buys Frado a dog named Fido, who becomes her friend and eases her loneliness.

 Frado is allowed to attend school with Mary.
 One afternoon on their way home, Mary tries to force Frado into a stream but falls in instead.
 Mary runs home to tell her mother that Frado pushed her into the water.
 Frado receives a whipping from Mrs. Bellmont while Jack tries to defend the girl.

 Frado runs away; Mr. Bellmont, Jack and a visiting James search for her.
 After she is found she tells James that if God made him, Aunt Abby and Mrs. Bellmont white, then she dislikes God for making her black.

 On the first day of spring a letter arrives from James about his declining health.
 He returns with his wife and son to visit the family.
 Mrs. Bellmont beats Frado senseless and says if she tells James, Mrs. Bellmont will "cut her tongue out".

 By November, James' health starts to deteriorate further.
 Mary leaves home to stay with her brother Lewis.
 James requests that Frado stay by his bed side until further notice.
 Mrs. Bellmont discovers Frado reading the Bible and speaks to her husband about Frado going to the evening meetings.